Approximation of the Solutions to Quasilinear Parabolic Problems with Perturbed $VMO_x$ Coefficients: Definitions and Auxiliary Results

-The following class of functions with partially $VMO$ coefficients is introduced by Krilov, who considers parabolic linear operators with coefficients that are measurable with respect to $t$ and having $VMO$-type regularity with respect to $x$.
-These ideas have been utilized in various works on linear and quasilinear boundary value problems for operators whose coefficients satisfy Krylov's regularity assumptions (see \cite{ANPS1,ANPS3,Kr,Kr1,KimKr,Re} and the references therein).
+The next class of functions with partially $VMO$ regularity was introduced by Krilov, who studied parabolic equations with coefficients that are measurable in time and have {\it Vanishing Mean Oscillation} with respect to the spatial variable.
+These ideas have been used in \cite{Re} to investigate the strong solvability of the Cauchy-Dirichlet problem for quasilinear parabolic equations under Krylov-type regularity assumptions on the coefficients.